JLevermore/polypython/README.md

 pp.polyrsi(data,xy,location)
 ```

-If you decide to use such a module to analyse your Raman spectral images, please, reference the following academic paper: https://doi.org/10.1021/acs.analchem.9b05445.
+If you decide to use such a module to analyse your Raman spectral images, please reference the following academic paper: https://doi.org/10.1021/acs.analchem.9b05445.